Sexual Misconduct Reporting & Referral Forms

 How Do I Make a Safety Plan?

 Safety plans are personalized to each individual and each situation.
 Take some time for yourself to go through each section of this safety plan.
-You can complete your safety plan on your own, with someone else who you trust, or Gabrielle Schwartz, the Sexual and Interpersonal Violence Prevention Coordinator can assist you.
-You can reach Gabrielle by emailing firstname.lastname@example.org, or stopping by Reeve 102L.
+You can complete your safety plan on your own, with someone else who you trust, or with one of the resources listed below.

 24-Hour Sexual Assault Hotline: 920-722-8150